-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the appointment of leave replacement teacher assistants as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve the appointment of leave replacement teacher assistants as follows":

-Name Tenure Area School Step Dates

-Iadanza, Special East 1-3 4/13/18-
+Name Tenure Area School Step Dates Iadanza, Samantha Special Education East 1-3 4/13/18-6/30/18

-Samantha Education 6/30/18